Music

 Mastered by Mike Moroney

-Flightless written by Emily Griffiths & Bob McNeill
+Flightless written by Em Griffiths & Bob McNeill

 Waipori Valley Song written by Bob McNeill